 On 31 May 1919, Gossages daughter Thelma was born in Auckland New Zealand.

 Awarded the OBE on 3 June 1919, Gossage remained in London until 25 August, then posted to Sling Camp where he remained until he returned to New Zealand for demobilisation on 3 November 1919.

 Travelling back on the troopship Ruahine, Gossage arrived back in New Zealand on 25 December 1919 and proceeded on leave.
 On 24 January 1920 Gossage Relinquished the rank of Temporary Major and was Struck off the strength of the NZEF and was transferred to the reserve of Officers with the rank of Captain.
 In total Gossage spent five years and seventy-one days on overseas service.

 Gossage would not remain out of uniform for long, and on 16 August 1920 was granted a commission as a Lieutenant in the New Zealand Army Ordnance Department (NZAOD) as Ordnance Accounting Officer at the Mount Cook depot at Wellington.

-Gossage oversaw the receipt of a large amount of new military equipment from the United Kingdom required to equip an Infantry Division and Mounted Brigade.
+Gossage oversaw the receipt of a large amount of new military equipment, which at the end of the war had been purchased from the United Kingdom to equip an Infantry Division and Mounted Brigade.
 Additionally, Gossage also introduced a modern cost accounting system which proved very successful and reduced losses to a negligible level.